-In the course of conducting our business, we must adequately address quality issues that may arise with our products, including defects in thirdparty components included in our products.
-Although we have established internal procedures designed to minimize risks that may arise from quality issues, we may not be able to eliminate or mitigate occurrences of these issues and associated liabilities.
-In addition, even in the absence of quality issues, we may be subject to claims and liability if the performance of our products do not meet the expectations of physicians or patients.
-If the quality of our products does not meet the expectations of physicians or patients, then our brand and reputation with those physicians or patients, and our business, financial condition and results of operations, could be adversely affected.
+In the course of conducting our business, we must adequately address quality issues that may arise with our products, including defects in third-party components included in our products.
+Although we have established internal procedures designed to minimize risks that may arise from quality issues, we may not be able to climinate or mitigate occurrences of these issues and associated liabilities.
+In addition, even in the absence of quality issues, we may be subject to claims and liability if the performance of our products does not meet the expectations of physicians or patients.
+If the quality of our products does not meet the expectations of physicians or patients, then our brand, reputation, business, financial condition and results of operations could be adversely affected.